josephmisiti/awesome-machine-learning/README.md

 <a name="c-cv"></a>
 #### Computer Vision

-* [CCV](https://github.com/liuliu/ccv) - C-based/Cached/Core Computer Vision Library, A Modern Computer Vision Library
+* [CCV](https://github.com/liuliu/ccv) - C-based/Cached/Core Computer Vision Library, A Modern Computer Vision Library.
-* [VLFeat](http://www.vlfeat.org/) - VLFeat is an open and portable library of computer vision algorithms, which has Matlab toolbox
+* [VLFeat](http://www.vlfeat.org/) - VLFeat is an open and portable library of computer vision algorithms, which has Matlab toolbox.

 ### Speech Recognition
 * [HTK](http://htk.eng.cam.ac.uk/) -The Hidden Markov Model Toolkit (HTK) is a portable toolkit for building and manipulating hidden Markov models.